Your guide to Antigone in the Amazon

 30 Oct, 2024 Sydney Festival

-Guide Behind the scenes Deep dive
+Guide Deep dive

 Theatre meets activism in Antigone in the Amazon – a classical tragedy reimagined at the edge of the rainforest.
 We’ve unpacked everything you need to know about this political allegory, from the harrowing real-life events in Brazil to its heroine, Antigone.